eclipse-che/che-machine-exec/README.md

   minikube dashboard
   ```

-Create new workspace from stack 'Java Theia on Kubernetes'.
+Create new workspace from stack 'CHE 7'.
 Run workspace.
 When workspace will be running You will see Theia IDE.
-Then You can [test che-machine-exec with help che-theia-terminal-extension](#test-che-machine-exec-with-help-che-theia-terminal-extension) and [test che-machine-exec with help che-theia-task-plugin](#test-che-machine-exec-with-help-che-theia-task-plugin)
+Then You can [test che-machine-exec with help che-theia-terminal-extension](#test-che-machine-exec-with-help-eclipse-che-theia-terminal) and [test che-machine-exec with help che-theia-task-plugin](#test-che-machine-exec-with-help-che-theia-task-plugin)

 # Prepare Eclipse CHE to deploy